-Determining how to take title to your home isn’t easy.
-It could be a major decision for you when it comes time to sign your loan documents at an Escrow company.
-Your escrow officer will ask “How do you want to hold title?” but she can not help you with the answer.
+Determining how to take title to your home is critical.
+It should be a major decision for you when it comes time to sign your loan documents at an Escrow company, if you have never owned property before.
+Your escrow officer will ask “How do you want to hold title?” but she cannot help you with the answer.
 It’s a simple question with multiple answers and most people don’t know what to say, or what each means.
 You should know what you want to do before you sign your documents.
-If you pick wrong it could have terrible consequences should something happen to you.
+If you pick wrong, it could have terrible consequences should something happen to you.
 Luckily, what you pick can be changed if you picked wrong.
-Wouldn’t it be better to go the the settlement table with an idea of what you want to do in advance?
+Wouldn’t it be better to go to the settlement table with an idea of what you want to do in advance?
 Yes!

 There are six ways one can have an ownership stake.
 California is a community property state, where a married couple owns everything equally unless it is something brought into the marriage as separate property, an inheritance, or they have a pre-nuptial agreement stipulating other arrangements.

 Understanding how to hold title to your real estate is very important.
 Take a few minutes to read through this chart now and you will be prepared when you sign all of your documents at the closing of your new home.
 If you are confused about what is best for you, talk to your lawyer or accountant.
 Not only can’t your Escrow Officer suggest anything, your Realtor really isn’t supposed to do it either.

 The most common choices for holding title for individuals or couples